Unique Coupons Campaign

-- Run the manager
+- Run the Campaign Manager.

-- Add campaign details
+- Add campaign details.

-- Define campaign timeframe
+- Define the campaign timeframe.

 In the creator, go through the following steps:

-1. In the first section, provide general details of your coupon campaign.
+Provide general details of your coupon campaign:

 - Name your campaign.